Malibu, California History

 Malibu Pier

-Malibu Pier was originally built in 1905 to service the Adamson’s beach house.
+The Malibu Pier was originally built in 1905 to service the Adamson’s beach house.
 It’s been the site of many surf movies, TV shows, and was a World War II lookout post.
-Later, it became a fishing pier which it still is today.
+Later, it became a fishing pier and remains so today.

 There’s a trendy restaurant called Malibu Farm, and a gift shop that markets the Malibu lifestyle.
-Everything there is of great quality and very well done.
+Everything there is good quality and very well done.
 And expensive.
 But you don’t need money to browse.
 Do not miss the black and white photograph of Malibu from the 1940s.

 The entrance to the Malibu Pier.
 To the right is a tower and part of the original wall that was the Adamson’s property.

-The pier is right next to Surfrider Beach, famous the world over.
+The pier is right next to the famous Surfrider Beach.
 We had a fantastic time watching the surfers here.
-It must have been quite the scene during the Party film era.
+I like to imagine what it must have been like during the Party film era.

 Glad to know about these places.
 Pictures are so beautiful this place looks so calm.
 Thanks for sharing this post with us.